Introduction: An American Health Crisis

 Download #ChoosePT cover/header photos to post atop your Facebook or Twitter profile: Facebook cover photo | Twitter header photo

-Download any of the following graphics to use in your posts (additional graphics will be provided in future months):
+Download any of the following graphics to use in your social media posts (print quality graphics are provided lower on this page):

 Following and sharing social media posts from APTA's MoveForwardPT accounts (see "Social Media" above) is an easy way to extend the reach of the campaign.
 But as you network with other health care providers, reach out to chronic pain support groups in your area, and educate community leaders, here are some key messages you can convey: